CoffeeBeer >> Double Shot Buzz >> Previous Coffee Columns >> Still Life in Fremont

 pumping heart Still Life In Fremont, 709 North 35th Street, Fremont

 What a perfectly situated cafe this is.
 A half block east of Fremont Avenue, Still Life lies within spitting distance of the heart of Fremont, also known as the Artists' Republic of Fremont.
-Perhaps a more depictive, less phlegmy way to describe its location is that it's nestled snugly against A.R.F.'s jugular vein: in one direction you've got the Fremont rocket, the statue of Lenin, the Hale's, Redhook, and Maritime breweries, and all those pubs; in the other direction, the Fremont troll and Archie McPhee's.
+Perhaps a more depictive, less phlegmy way to describe its location is that it's nestled snugly against A.R.F.'s jugular vein: in one direction you've got the Fremont rocket, the statue of Lenin, Hale's, Redhook, and Maritime breweries, and all those pubs; in the other direction, the Fremont troll and Archie McPhee's.
 Like Uptown Espresso in Lower Queen Anne, the place is usually crowded.
 The room features tall echoing ceilings, a cool wall of northern-exposure windows, and a cozy clutter of mismatched wooden tables.

 Concerning the recent double cappuccino I had here, I have to take points off for the use of a coffee mug instead of a proper cappuccino cup.
 With a typically dryish cappuccino the shape of a mug forces the milk foam into a tall, impenetrable tower.
 In order for the espresso buried underneath to reach one's mouth it must slide around the tower and out the side, resulting in a mouthful of straight espresso and a faceful of foam.
 In other words, there's no cohesion; a cappuccino should feature the marriage of fine espresso and perfectly-steamed milk, not the separation.
 Another minor pitfall was the fact that they didn't seem to offer a proper spoon, either demitasse or regular.
 I had the choice of a large or small soup spoon, so I opted for the small, which seemed more suited to feeding strained prunes to a baby than stirring coffee.